hniska/lessons-learned/a_few_lessons_learned.md

 # A few lessons learned

-This document started out as a lessons learned around layered services architecture (LSA), but early on there was more leassons around things that arenn&#39;t directly related to LSA.
-This document contains things ranging from from high to low and can&#39;t promise a common thread throughout.
+This document started out as a lessons learned around layered services architecture (LSA), but early on there was more lessons around things that aren&#39;t directly related to LSA.
+This document contains things ranging from high to low and can&#39;t promise a common thread throughout.
 Anyway, let&#39;s at least start with discussing LSA.

 There are a few different reasons to why one chooses to use a layered service architecture (LSA) with NSO.
 Might be security boundaries, geographical boundaries, domain boundaries and probably the most common one, scale and performance.
 There might also be other technical reasons, like that a reload of NSO takes to long compared to the wanted package reload frequency, let's say the release cycle demands a reload every night then a CDB size of 30GB might not work.